MichaelHochriegl/SignalRGen/docs/client-side-usage/generated-hub-clients.md

-# Generated Hub Clients
+# Generated Hub Client

 When you define a SignalR interface with the `[HubClient]` attribute, `SignalRGen` automatically generates a strongly-typed client class for you.
 This page explains what gets generated and how to use the resulting client.

 ## Interface to Client: The Transformation Process